 Review the contractor’s website, check with the Better Business Bureau and contact the contractor’s references.
 This is one type of project you should never hire based on pricing.
 You want the contractor to know exactly what they are doing to prevent accidents.

 Every town is different.
 Understand the rules from your city or town’s building department.
 And as a homeowner, never pull the permit for the contractor.
 If an accident happens, you are excluded from the Massachusetts Guaranty Fund provisions of MGL c.
 142A.

 Check to make sure the contractor has the proper insurance

-Excavation contractors are required to have written documentation of liability and workers’ compensation insurance for all workers on site.
+If your contractor doesn’t have the proper insurances, you can be liable for accidents that occur on your property.
+Excavation contractors must have written documentation of liability and workers’ compensation insurance for all workers on site.

 Protect yourself and others at the excavation site

-Trenches five feet (1.5 meters) deep or greater require a protective system unless the excavation is made entirely in stable rock.
-Trenches 20 feet (6.1 meters) deep or greater require that the protective system be designed by a registered professional engineer or be based on tabulated data prepared and/ or approved by a registered professional engineer.
+Protective systems are required for trenches five feet (1.5 meters) deep or greater unless the excavation is made entirely in stable rock.
+Trenches 20 feet (6.1 meters) deep or greater require that the protective system be designed by a registered professional engineer or be based on tabulated data prepared and/or approved by a registered professional engineer.